-Recoll is a full-text search tool for Unix and Linux desktops.
+Recoll is a desktop full-text search tool.

 - It can search most document formats.
 You may need external applications for text extraction.